ajwills72/rminr/docs/README.md

 These are mainly further practice in the skills you learned in _Absolute Beginners'_.
 Where the exercises contain completely new skills, these are shown in **bold**.
 Where the excercises extend a skill you've already been taught, these are shown in _italics_.

+If you are a current undergraduate student at Plymouth University, you should complete the accompanying Psych:EL (Psychology: Experiential Learning) activity first, in order to generate your own set of data.
+If you're not, you can download sample data files [here](rtoworkdata.html).

 * [Face recognition experiment](face-recog.html).
 Means, _filtering data_, and a **bar graph**.

 * [Response compatibility experiment](response-compatibility.html).
 Means, standard deviations, and density plots.